Search for MeV Gamma-ray emission from TeV bright red dwarfs with COMPTEL

 For the remaining two other red dwarfs namely, V780 Tau and V962 Tau, we detect non-zero flux at the lowest energies from 0.75- 1 MeV with very high significance, and upper limits beyond that with all the three search templates.
 Similarly, GJ 1078 shows a statistically significant flux at all energies.
 However, these sources are within $(3-4)^{\circ}$ of the Crab pulsar (cf. Table~\ref{tab:Table_TS}).
 The angular resolution of COMPTEL gets degraded at low energies making it susceptible to contamination from nearby sources within $4^{\circ}$ at very low energies (J\"urgen Kn\"odlseder, private communication).
 Among these sources, GJ~1078 is within $0.64^{\circ}$ of the Crab pulsar, which is less than the COMPTEL PSF at all energies~\cite{Comptel93}.
-Crab is the brightest source detected in MeV gamma-rays, whose flux between 0.75-1 MeV is equal to $(16.6 \pm 3.0) \times 10^{-5} \text{ photons cm}^{-2} \text{ s}^{-1}$, between 1-10 MeV it is equal to $(3.86 \pm 2.12) \times 10^{-5} \text{ photons cm}^{-2} \text{ s}^{-1}$, and between 10-30 MeV it is $(15.5 \pm 0.5) \times 10^{-5} \text{ photons cm}^{-2} \text{ s}^{-1}$~\cite{Comptel00}.
+The Crab is the brightest source detected in MeV gamma-rays, whose flux is $(16.6 \pm 3.0) \times 10^{-5} \text{ photons cm}^{-2} \text{ s}^{-1}$ between 0.75-1 MeV, $(3.86 \pm 2.12) \times 10^{-5} \text{ photons cm}^{-2} \text{ s}^{-1}$ between 1-10 MeV, and $(15.5 \pm 0.5) \times 10^{-5} \text{ photons cm}^{-2} \text{ s}^{-1}$ between 10-30 MeV~\cite{Comptel00}.
 Therefore, in order to circumvent this issue, for the three aforementioned red dwarfs, we used a template consisting of two sources: one for the Crab pulsar and the other for the red dwarf.
 Using this two-point source template, we do not detect any signal at these energies, and the SED plots display only upper limits at all energies.